 I wouldn’t recommend driving through the desert in the middle of September in a car with no air conditioning, however we are living proof that it can be done.
 From Southern California we passed through the blazing heat of Nevada and Arizona before we arrived in Southern Utah.
-Many of our friends were not envious of our plans to travel over 800 miles, and cross over two states, just for the weekend.
-The common conception, to a number of Californians, is that Utah has nothing to offer and they wouldn’t dream of visiting.
+Many of our friends were not envious of our plans to road trip over 800 miles, and cross over two states, just for the weekend.
+The common misconception, to a number of Californians, is that Utah and Nevada have nothing to offer and they have no desire to visit.

 One thing to keep in mind when looking for places to stay while visiting Zion National Park; when you make a reservation at an RV resort or campground, make sure they give you a campsite number.
 There are many RV parks that offer tent camping, but it may not be what you are expecting if you enjoy the wilderness.
 On the other hand, if you like sleeping next to a main road in your tent, then feel free to make reservations at Willow Wind Resort in Hurricane.
 I’m sure they will have space for you.

 For a campsite that is not located in the middle of town, you might try Sand Hollow State Park in Hurricane, which is about 45 minutes from Zion.
 They offer primitive sites for $13 per night or full hook ups with showers for $25 per night.
 It overlooks Sand Hollow Reservoir where you may or may not contract swimmers itch according to the sign at the gates.
 If you stay here, you must remember that park gates close at 10:00 pm, so no late arrivals are possible.

 You can also stay in St. George, off Exit 8 (From the 15 Freeway), where hotels start at $29 per night.
 Check around for reviews on cleanliness of these hotels.
 We stayed at the Sands Motel and it was good enough for a place to rest our heads, although don’t get me wrong, we still used our own blankets since we had them with us.